Business Dissolution Litigation

 Work with an Effective Business Litigator

-At Keith Morris Attorney at Law, you can be confident that our Houston & Fort Worth business dissolution litigation attorney understands all the issues that can arise and can apply his 20 years of business law and litigation experience to help you.
+At Keith Morris & Stacy Kelly, Attorneys at Law, you can be confident that our Houston & Fort Worth business dissolution litigation attorney understands all the issues that can arise and can apply his 20 years of business law and litigation experience to help you.
 Disputes over business litigation and property can often be settled outside of court with the assistance of our attorney as a skilled negotiator.
 If a trial becomes necessary, however, Attorney Keith Morris has the experience and resources necessary to aggressively represent you in civil court.

 Dispute Resolved Estate Administration & Division of Assets